DanielStephens/ktest/README.md

 ### The CombiningDriver

 This driver can be found in the `combined-driver` namespace.
 It receives a collection of name-value pairs of topologies, and maintains a `CompletingInternalsDriver` for each one.
-Every time it's asked to publish a message, it publishes it to each topology's `CompletingInternalsDriver`, and every time it returns messages, it amalgamates the results from each topology's `PartitioningDriver`.
+Every time it's asked to publish a message, it publishes it to each topology's `CompletingInternalsDriver`, and every time it returns messages, it amalgamates the results from each topology's `CompletingInternalsDriver`.
 This allows us to simulate a system with multiple topologies rather than just one.

 ### The ApplyingSerdeDriver